zksecurity/zkbugs/tools/circomspect/circomspect_analysis.md

 - **Circomspect Output**: No issues found.
 - **Success**: No
 - **Evaluation**: Circomspect failed to identify the missing bit length check.
+- **Intended Circomspect analysis pass**: Not supported

 ### 6. circom/semaphore-protocol_semaphore/veridise_no_zero_value_validation
 - **Short Description of the Vulnerability**: ZeroValue in Merkle trees is not validated.
 - **Circomspect Output**: `signalHashSquared`: Intermediate signals should typically occur in at least two separate constraints.
 - **Success**: No
 - **Evaluation**: Circomspect found something interesting, although that's not a bug.
 That code is just there to prevent [groth16 malleability attack](https://geometry.xyz/notebook/groth16-malleability). `signalHash` is an unused public input, it has to be there for some business logic reason outside the circuit.
 The constraint `signalHashSquared <== signalHash * signalHash` is added to prevent the attack described in the article.
+- **Intended Circomspect analysis pass**: Not supported

 ### 7. circom/succinctlabs_telepathy-circuits/veridise_arrayxor_is_under_constrained